BND Hamburger Icon

 People often develop human-like relationships with brands and think of them as partners.
 How they react to a particular brand is a result of their positive and negative experiences with it.

-What you can learn from household-name corporate logos
+What you can learn from household name corporate logos

 While the C+R study found that each company’s revenue sometimes fluctuated around the time of logo change, there was no consistent correlation.
-The conditions surrounding a redesign and the actual product or service are likely more important, said Matt Zajechowski, outreach team lead for Digital Third Coast.
+The conditions surrounding a redesign and the actual product or service are likely more important, said Matt Zajechowski, former outreach team lead for Digital Third Coast.

 “One thing this analysis confirms is that a lot of marketers who are fretting about the relation of brand aesthetic to revenue should probably be turning their attention to other things first,” Zajechowski said.
 “There was no consistent, noticeable correlation that showed different logos lead to more or fewer sales. … The most interesting pattern we noted is that many major brands, particularly tech brands, fuss with their logo a lot in the early years.
 Then, as soon as they take off and experience explosive growth, they back off the logo and leave it alone.
 Amazon, Microsoft and Twitter are great examples of this behavior.”

-So what else can we learn from C+R’s findings?
+So, what else can we learn from C+R’s findings?
 Below are some key takeaways from four corporate giants included in the study.

 Starbucks